andgan/sexual_orientation_GWAS/README.md

 * /data: contains the data need it to reproduce the figures
 * /pgm: contains the program to reproduce the figures, one for each figure
 * /fig: contains the output created by running the content of /pgm.
 Notice that we report each panel in a figure as separate file.
 The panels where then combined and in cases post-processed using photoshop.
+* /sentiment_analysis: contains a sentiment analysis done using the tweets that report the paper link.
+We retrieved the tweets the 20th of December 2019

 _Notice:_